wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 2. Set the wide and tall in px of the image gallery to match your theme.

-3. Set the Wide and Tall in px of your gallery Thumbnails and the padding to show between them.
+3. Set the Wide and Tall in px of your gallery Thumbnails and the padding to show between them (at botton of admin page).

 4. Use the Click here to preview gallery link to see a pop up preview of your work..